prebid/Prebid.js/dev-docs/bidder-adaptor.md

 1. Given the list of all ad unit tag IDs, send out the bid requests in the most efficient way.
 2. Whenever a bid is back, register the bid to Prebid.js.

+{: .bg-info :}
+Note that you can also **alias** an existing bidder's adaptor (whitelabeling a bidder's adaptor code).
+Example: `pbjs.aliasBidder('original-bidder-code', 'new-bidder-code')`.
+The aliased bidder will use the existing adapter and require the same params as the existing adapter.

 ### Step 1: New Bidder JS file